doxgt/PlayGround/README.md

 Added PostProcessing to enable basic formatting and manual punctuation in order to deliver a "Dragon-like" experience.
 Auto-punctuations with period and comma are eliminated.

 Following punctuations/formatting are supported:
-"no cap, cap, no space, open paren, close paren, left paren, right paren, ellipsis, colon mark, number one, spacebar, new paragraph, comma, literal period, period"
+"no cap, cap, no space, spacebar, open/left paren, close/right paren, ellipsis, colon mark, number 1-5, new paragraph, comma, literal period, period, left quote, right quote, question mark, exclamation mark"

 Any suggestion in improving postprocessing is appreciated!

+Files last updated 2024-Sep-08.